flintlib/flint/doc/source/gr_mat.rst

     at the cost of requiring `n^{0.5}` temporary matrices to be stored.

-    This method requires exact divisions by small integers and can therefore fail (returning the ``GR_UNABLE`` or ``GR_DOMAIN`` flags) in finite characteristic or when the underlying ring does not implement a division algorithm.
+    This method requires divisions by small integers and can therefore fail (returning the ``GR_UNABLE`` or ``GR_DOMAIN`` flags) in finite characteristic or when the underlying ring does not implement a division algorithm.